PERSONAL INJURY IN PRISON 2024.

 Most claims are settled before they reach the court stage.
 If your claim does go that far, your solicitor will make sure that you are fully aware of what is expected of you and will be on hand to answer your questions and queries.

 PRISON OFFICER ASSAULT COMPENSATION

-Assaults on prison officers, in the year to June 2019 have reached another record high in England and Wales, according to Ministry of Justice figures.
+Assaults on prison officers are still shockingly high in England and Wales, according to the latest Ministry of Justice figures.
 Prisons that have failed to keep their officers safe could be held liable to pay out compensation in many of these assault cases.

-Jefferies Solicitors may be able to help you claim compensation if you are the victim of an assault by a prisoner.
-Call us today on 0800 342 3206 to discuss your claim or feel free to get in touch with our friendly team online.
+Express Solicitors may be able to help you claim compensation if you are the victim of an assault by a prisoner.
+Call us today on 0161 250 3599 to discuss your claim or feel free to get in touch with our friendly team online.

 COMMON PRISON OFFICER ASSAULT INJURIES

 Prison officer are susceptible to a wide range of injuries whilst operating in such an unpredictable workplace environment.
 Some of the most common injuries they might sustain from an attack are:

 - Fractures/broken bones

 - Bruising (e.g. black eyes)

 The various scenarios which lead to the injuries above often include breaking up fights between inmates, controlling prison riots and restraining inmates.
 If the standard of training is low or the prison is not well maintained it may lead to other injuries such as: